20 Calisthenics Moves For You To Unlock

 Skill:

-To unlock this move, you will need to follow a series of progressions that gradually increase the amount of weight through the shoulders
+To unlock this move, follow a structured series of progressions that gradually shift more weight into your shoulders:

 19. Victorian